 Apple's budget smart speaker is small—basically, the size of a large apple—but delivers excellent audio, thanks to massive radiators, an acoustic waveform guide, and computational audio that analyzes everything the HomePod mini plays.

 Another reason that the HomePod mini is one of the best HomeKit devices is that it acts as a HomeKit hub, and even supports Thread, a next-generation networking technology.
 The HomePod mini can also be paired in stereo and linked with the Apple TV 4K, so you can use them as an audio output when watching movies and TV.
 And, because of Apple's policies, it won the Tom's Guide 2021 Award for the best smart speaker for privacy.

 Read our full Apple HomePod mini review.

 If you want to control any of the best HomeKit devices remotely, you'll need something to act as a bridge to your Wi-Fi network.
-You can use a HomePod or an iPad, but a later-model Apple TV works well, too.
-The fourth-generation Apple TV, one of the best streaming devices, has quality support for 4K HDR content, and has Siri built in, so you can control your smart home gadgets using the remote (which is totally upgraded, by the way.)
+You can use a HomePod or an iPad, but the new Apple TV works well, too.
+The latest Apple TV, one of the best streaming devices, has quality support for 4K HDR content, and has Siri built in, so you can control your smart home gadgets using the remote (which is totally upgraded, by the way.)